nicoespeon/understandlegacycode.com/content/blog/7-practices-successful-handover/index.md

 ctaTitle: Keep it under control after the handover!
 ---

-Usually you would skim around this blog to learn tips and techniques to deal with some Legacy Code you inherited.
+Usually, you would skim around this blog to learn tips and techniques to deal with some Legacy Code you inherited.
 In general, the original developers are long gone…

 But, sometimes, you can be in a very particular position: **a code handover!**

 Maybe you're inheriting a project from a different team and there's a dedicated knowledge transfer budgeted.
 Or maybe the original developer is still working with you, but he will leave soon.

-Well you might even be the one who's handing over a Legacy codebase and you want to give the best chances to your successor!
+Well, you might even be the one who's handing over a Legacy codebase and you want to give the best chances to your successor!

 ## Deadlines, deadlines, deadlines